When you make an offer on a house the estate agent will ask to see proof of funds. Here’s why they are asking and what you may be asked to provide.

 You don’t have to show proof of funds until you make an offer on a property.
 Some estate agents may ask to see it earlier.
 There’s nothing wrong with doing this, but if you don’t want to you don’t have to.
 Showing evidence you have the funds in place means you are a serious buyer.

 No, you do not need to see the estate agent’s in house mortgage broker.
-We hear of instances of estate agents referring buyers to their mortgage broker under the pretence that they will need to validate the source of funds under anti-money laundering regulations.
+We hear of instances of estate agents referring buyers to their mortgage broker under the pretence that they will need to validate the source of funds for a house purchase under Anti-Money Laundering regulations.
 This is simply a sales tactic to get you speaking to the mortgage broker and using their in-house provider – for which the estate agent will get a referral fee.
-It is also illegal for the estate agent to say you have to use their mortgage broker in order to get first sight of houses new to market or in order to make an offer.

 Read more about why you should avoid estate agents’ in-house services and what you should do or get in touch with us at hello@hoa.org.uk if you think you are missing out because you won’t use the estate agent’s mortgage broker or solicitor.
+It’s important that with such significant financial decisions like getting a mortgage, you are able to shop around to find the best deal.

 Most people buying with a mortgage stump up a deposit as well.
-As well as showing a mortgage agreement in principle, you could be asked to show proof that you have the necessary deposit as well.
+As well as showing a mortgage agreement in principle, expect to be asked to show proof of your deposit too.
 This means providing a bank statement showing you have the cash or showing evidence that your current home is on the market if you are using its sale to fund your next property.

 You are classed as a cash buyer if you can afford to buy a property outright, without a mortgage.
-This means an estate agent will need to see evidence that you have the money, plus they are likely to ask where the money has come from too.
+This means an estate agent will need to see evidence that you have the money as well as where it has come from.
+It is the legal responsibility of the estate agent to check your funds are not the proceeds of crime under anti-money laundering laws.

 HomeOwners Alliance Ltd is registered in England, company number 07861605.
 Information provided on HomeOwners Alliance is not intended as a recommendation or financial advice.